 Here’s How Drones Help With Real-Time Construction Monitoring

-Anyone who’s ever worked in or around construction sites know: they are dynamic environments, with constantly moving pieces.
+Now, anyone who’s ever worked in or around construction sites know: they are dynamic environments, with constantly moving pieces.

 The careful orchestration of people, heavy equipment, and building materials requires a delicate balance and constant monitoring.